|“As it happens, I have the scales of a Red Dragon.” says Perilous Jack.|

 All the while Fearghal labors away in his forge, first crafting a fine steel shield, and then attaching the Dragon Scales with expert care.
 When the shield is finished, Fearghal presents it to Jack while the entire Clan looks on.

 “The five Dragon races are mortal enemies, yet there are certain harmonies among them.
 Each race is equipped to do battle with a single, most-hated enemy.
-Thus, the Red Dragons are best equipped to battle the Whites, and the Whites to battle the Blues, and so on.
-This shield, forged of Red Dragon Scales, will absorb ice and cold-related magic, and release the energy again in the form of heat – making it particularly effective against White Dragons and other winter creatures.”
+Thus, the Fire Dragons are best equipped to battle the Frost Dragons, and the Frosts to battle the Cobalts, and so on.
+This shield, forged of Fire and Frost Dragon Scales, will absorb ice and cold-related magic, and release the energy again in the form of heat – or vice versa!
+This makes it particularly effective against Frost Dragons and other winter creatures or against Fire Dragons and other volcano-dwellers.”

 The Dwarf bows.
 “May it serve you well.”